Ahmad Joudeh

-Ahmad Joudeh (born 4 April 1990 in Yarmouk) is a Dutch ballet dancer and a choreographer.
+Ahmad Joudeh (born 4 April 1990) is a Dutch ballet dancer and a choreographer.
 He was born and raised as a stateless refugee in Syria.
 He moved to the Netherlands with help of the Dutch National Ballet Company in 2016.
 He is currently internationally active as an artist.
-In 2021, he obtained the Dutch nationality.
+In 2021, he obtained Dutch citizenship.

 Early life

-Born in 1990, Joudeh grew up in Yarmouk, a Palestinian refugee camp in Damascus, His mother is Syrian, his father Palestinian.
+Born in 1990, Joudeh grew up in Yarmouk, a Palestinian refugee camp in Damascus.
+His mother is Syrian, his father Palestinian.
 Although his father did not approve of his interest in dance, Joudeh persisted, studying dance in Damascus.